maread99/beanahead/README.md

 - [Matches](#Matching) expected transactions with new transactions.
   - The user is requested to confirm or reject each propsosed match.
   - Where an expected transaction matches more than one new transaction, the user is requested to select which of the new transactions to match (or none).
-- [Updates](#Updating) matched new transactions with information gleanded from the corresponding expected transaction.
+- [Updates](#Updating) matched new transactions with information gleaned from the corresponding expected transaction.
 - Outputs the updated entries.
 By default overwrites the file passed as the `new` argument (`extraction.beancount` above).
 Alternatively, a path can be passed to the `--output` option, as in this case where output will be written to `injection.beancount` in the current working directory.
   - Entries are by default sorted in ascending order.
 Pass the `-r` flag or `--reverse` option to sort in descending order.
 - Removes reconciled expected transactions from their respective ledgers.
 (The `-k` flag can be passed to 'keep' the expected transactions.)